cxs-css/cxs/README.md

 ## How it Works

-The cxs function creates a separate rule for each declaration, adds CSS rules to a style tag in the head of the document, and returns multiple classnames.
+The CXS function creates a separate rule for each declaration, adds CSS rules to a style tag in the head of the document, and returns multiple classnames.